nskicpp/exercises/README.md

     The tests should run when you type `make test`, so you'll have to include that in your CMake file.
-See [Lesson 3][lesson-3] for an example of how to do this. _[As of writing, this link is broken.
+See [Lesson 3][lesson-3] for an example of how to do this.
-    Check back soon!_]

   * Don't commit generated files (`.o`, the final executables, etc.)!
     Just commit source files, CMake files, and anything else that's